CAIRN-Guides/CAIRN/README.md

 The document processing pipeline handles:
 - PDF upload to Backblaze B2
-- Metadata extraction and storage in PostgreSQL
+- Metadata extraction and storage in Supabase
 - Text extraction from PDFs
 - Full-text indexing for search